 Photo Credit: Audrey Crosby

-The NYTHA created TAKE THE LEAD to facilitate the search for rehabilitation and retraining placements for retiring NYRA racehorses.
-The program is open to all horsemen based at New York Racing Association tracks.
+NYTHA is dedicated to ensuring safe and healthy retirement for New York’s racehorses.
+Created in 2013, TAKE THE LEAD facilitates the search for rehabilitation and retraining placements with Thoroughbred Aftercare Alliance-accredited programs.
+TAKE THE LEAD is open to all horsemen based at New York Racing Association tracks.

-Owners and trainers who would like assistance in finding a retirement home for a horse stabled at a NYRA track can contact Executive Director Andy Belfiore at (732) 673-2855, or NYTHA Aftercare Committee Chairman Rick Schosberg at (516) 528-1360.
-Click here for more information about TAKE THE LEAD.
+Owners and trainers who would like assistance in finding a retirement home for a horse stabled at a NYRA track can contact TAKE THE LEAD Executive Director Andy Belfiore at (732) 673-2855, or NYTHA Aftercare Committee Chairman Rick Schosberg at (516) 528-1360.

 New York Horsemen Support

 - The TAKE THE LEAD Thoroughbred Retirement Program was started in 2013.
-To date, the program has found rehabilitation and retraining placements for more than 325 Thoroughbreds retiring from NYRA tracks.
+To date, the program has found rehabilitation and retraining placements for nearly 600 Thoroughbreds retiring from NYRA tracks.

-- Last year, TAKE THE LEAD found homes for 98 retired racehorses and donated $137,300 to the accredited aftercare facilities that provided rehab and retraining.
-The New York organizations supported by TAKE THE LEAD include ACTT Naturally in Greenwich; Akindale Thoroughbred Rescue in Pawling; New Vocations in Gansevoort and Ballston Spa; ReRun in East Greenbush; Saratoga WarHorse Foundation and Thoroughbred Retirement Foundation in Saratoga Springs; and Second Chance Thoroughbreds in Spencer.
+- In its last fiscal year, TAKE THE LEAD found homes for 96 retired racehorses, and is on pace to place a record 150 horses this fiscal year.
+The New York organizations supported by TAKE THE LEAD include ACTT Naturally in Greenwich; Akindale Thoroughbred Rescue in Pawling; New Vocations in Ballston Spa; ReRun in East Greenbush; Saratoga WarHorse Foundation and Thoroughbred Retirement Foundation in Saratoga Springs; and Second Chance Thoroughbreds in Spencer.

-- One-hundred percent of TAKE THE LEAD’s funding comes from the New York Thoroughbred Horsemen’s Association (NYTHA), which is comprised of the owners and trainers racing at the NYRA tracks.
+- One-hundred percent of TAKE THE LEAD’s funding comes from the NYTHA.
 Of that funding, more than 99% goes to fund the aftercare, transportation and vet bills of the retired horses.

 - In addition, the owners and trainers racing at the NYRA tracks also make hundreds of thousands of dollars in private donations annually on behalf of Thoroughbred aftercare.